 - The interwovenness of data infrastructures that facilitate attempts to predict socioeconomic behaviours, which means, the collection of socio-economic data, which includes race, gender, neighbourhood, aiming to for example predict how likely certain students are to fail or succeed depending on their socioeconomic background, or how much do you have to pay for your car insurance depending on where you live, but worse, it used in police work, to predict for example who is getting profiled by the police, foreseen as a criminal and most likely getting arrested.

 Finally, it is also useful to discuss how the lack of regulatory and ethical frameworks to prevent misuses of data, are affecting us every day, by for example discriminating women on data-driven job recruitment, or having obvious racist uses or misuses of data and clear gender inequality access to health.

-It is important that data-led research and learning activities are designed to address inequalities, to improve the quality of life, to explore issues that may be harming a community, and also, to improve data governance.
+It is important that data-led research and learning activities are designed to address inequalities, improve the quality of life, explore issues that may be harming a community, and also, improve data governance.
 This is key to people acquiring the skills to participate in developing policy frameworks that go beyond data protection, by providing a fair, harmless, unbiased and equal data landscape that regulates the public and private sector usage of data.

 To start exploring data ethics issues with your students, we recommend using the data ethics canvas designed by the Open Data Institute.
-Ask your students to form groups and plan a data-led research.
+Ask your students to form groups and plan data-led research.
 Ask them to select one social issue and discuss it using the canvas, and then, ask them to write a blog post about the ethical elements of their research project they discussed in the group.